FoxIO-LLC/ja4/technical_details/README.md

 1. If a hashed field is empty, the output is 000s instead of a hash of an empty field.
 This is more conducive for analysis.

 ### License
-All JA4+ methods listed above are patent pending.
-See Licensing in the repo root.
+See [Licensing](https://github.com/FoxIO-LLC/ja4/tree/main#licensing) in the repo root.
 We are commited to work with vendors and open source projects to help implement JA4+ into those tools.
 Please contact john@foxio.io with any questions.